 According to the American Academy of Family Physicians (AAFP), there are numerous dangerous health risks associated with post-term pregnancy, including:

-Fetal macrosomia is defined as an infant who is over 8 pounds, 13 ounces when born.
-This may cause childhood diabetes, obesity, and metabolic syndrome.
-Mothers are also as risk when delivering a large baby, including the uterine ruptures, genital tract lacerations, and excessive bleeding after delivery.
+Fetal macrosomia refers to an infant who is over 8 pounds, 13 ounces at birth.
+This may cause childhood diabetes, obesity and metabolic syndrome.
+Mothers are also as risk when delivering a large baby, including uterine rupture, genital lacerations and excessive bleeding after delivery.

 Placental insufficiency, also known as uteroplacental vascular insufficiency, occurs when the placenta fails to deliver adequate oxygen and nutrients to the infant.
-After 37 weeks of pregnancy, the placenta reaches its maximum size and its functions begin to reduce afterwards.
-The longer an infant goes without proper nutrition and oxygen, the more at risk they become for a host of health problems, including oxygen deprivation that can lead to cerebral palsy, and learning disorders.
+This can occur due to a small placenta, or because the placenta is not functioning properly.
+After 37 weeks of pregnancy, the placenta reaches its maximum size and its functions begin to reduce.
+The longer an infant goes without proper nutrition and oxygen, the more at risk they become for a host of health problems.
+Some possible health problems include oxygen deprivation at birth which can lead to cerebral palsy and learning disorders.
 Since the placental cord may compress in post-term pregnancies, there is a heightened risk of placental insufficiency.

-Mothers are also at risk for developing dangerous medical issues, including postpartum hemorrhaging, bacterial infections, perineum injuries, and increased chance of a cesarean section (C-Section) surgery.
+Mothers are also at risk for developing dangerous medical issues, including postpartum hemorrhaging, bacterial infections, perineum injuries and a chance of requiring a cesarean section (C-Section) surgery.